jsulmont/sparkplug-cpp/README.md

 - **Alias Support** - Reduces bandwidth by 60-80%
 - **Async I/O** - Non-blocking MQTT operations

+### Threading Model
+The library uses coarse-grained locking (single mutex per Publisher/Subscriber) for simplicity and correctness.
+This is suitable for typical IIoT applications with message rates up to ~1kHz.
+All public methods are thread-safe and can be called from any thread concurrently.
+Callbacks execute on the MQTT client thread.

+### Future Optimizations
+If profiling reveals performance bottlenecks in high-throughput scenarios (>10kHz):
+- **Topic string allocation**: Pre-compute topic strings at initialization instead of per-message
+- **Fine-grained locking**: Separate locks for node state vs MQTT client operations
+- **Zero-copy API**: Alternative `std::string_view`-based API for advanced users (would complicate C bindings)

 ## Troubleshooting

 ### Issue: Sequence validation warnings